MikeMcmanus95/Lavish/README.md

-# Water-Closet
+# Lavish
-> Water Closet is a bathroom locator application built with MapKit and CoreLocation.
+> Lavish is a bathroom locator application built with MapKit and CoreLocation.

 # Work-in-progress